 The Group Managing Director is the most senior accountable person for all aspects of safeguarding in the Active Learning Group of organisations.
-The group also has a Safeguarding Adviser (Natasha Keating , who is the Head of Safeguarding for the Active Learning Group which SuperCamps sits within).
-SuperCamps has a Managing Director that also acts as the Designated Senior Person (DSP).
+The group also has a Safeguarding Advisor (Natasha Keating , who is the Head of Safeguarding for the Active Learning Group which SuperCamps sits within).
+SuperCamps has an Operations Director that also acts as the Designated Senior Person (DSP).
 Collectively they must ensure that:

-• There is a strong culture of safeguarding across the organisation

-- There are clear structures, processes, line management and resources to safeguard children at risk - Senior leaders/directors are held to account for safeguarding - They receive regular updates about safeguarding matters.
+- There is a strong culture of safeguarding across the organisation - There are clear structures, processes, line management, and resources to safeguard children at risk - Senior leaders/directors are held to account for safeguarding - Sites are internally audited - They receive regular updates about safeguarding matters.